haimbilia/BuyHub/readme.txt

     => 052459 - Repeat Fetched Rates from EasyPost API Plugin => 052463 - Setup shipping of other product not working with EasyPost

+Develop

+Fixes:
+    => 052651 - on using comma as currency separator it's not impacting in text areas

 Enhancements :
    => Make provision to made seller
    => At shop level  pickup interval option given